Ergodicity probes: using time-fluctuations to measure the Hilbert space dimension: Model

 We reserve the double line contraction notation of Eq. \eqref{eq:4legab} for the non-Gaussian case.
 Note that these must occur in pairs of contractions between different interacting indices $\mu\neq\nu$.

-Now, we can see from Eq. \eqref{eq:4legab} that each contraction contributes a Kronecker-$\delta$ symbol, and thus, when the correlation function is summed over its non-interacting indices, the number of summations is reduced.
+Now, we can see from Eq. \eqref{eq:4legab} that each contracted pair of indices contributes a Kronecker-$\delta$ symbol, and thus, when the correlation function is summed over its non-interacting indices, the number of summations is reduced.
 We see that as each $\Lambda$ contributes a factor on the order ${\cal O}(\frac{\omega_0}{\Gamma})$, and a summation on the order $ {\cal O}(\frac{\Gamma}{\omega_0})$, a reduced summation will act to render a term negligible in comparison to a term with no such reduction.
 Further, we see that the contribution of the non-Gaussian term Eq. \eqref{eq:L} is of order ${\cal O}(\frac{\omega_0^3}{\Gamma^3})$, whereas that of the Gaussian term is $\sim \Lambda^2$, and thus ${\cal O}(\frac{\omega_0^2}{\Gamma^2})$, and as such, one can see that for the non-Gaussian contractions to contribute, they must be acted on my an extra summation.
 Indeed, one can see that this occurs for one of the two non-Gaussian terms when one has repeated summations, i.e. $\alpha^\prime, \beta^\prime \to \alpha, \beta$ in Eq. \eqref{eq:4legab}.

-For further details we refer the reader to Ref. \cite{Nation2019}, and the examples in the supplemental material.
+For further details we refer the reader to Ref. \cite{Nation2019}, and the calculations in Appendices \ref{App:Contractions} and \ref{App:SelfAveraging}.
 Here we have seen the key intuition, however: that repeated indices in correlation functions leads to the dominant contribution of contractions that would otherwise have contracted the pair of equal indices.